-Khloe Warned Tristan Only Hanging Around Because of Kardashian Fame
+Khloe Warned Tristan Only Hanging Around Because Of Kardashian Fame

 Several media outlets reported the two teammates had words about the situation, with Thompson ultimately insisting Kardashian was free to attend any game she chose to.

 Some speculated that James might be spooked by talk of the “Kardashian Kurse.”
-Kardashian also dated fellow NBA star James Harden during the time his Houston Rockets tumbled from a No.2 seed in the Western Conference all the way down to a No.8.
+Kardashian also dated fellow NBA star James Harden during the time his Houston Rockets tumbled from a No. 2 seed in the Western Conference all the way down to a No. 8.
 At the start of the current NFL season, she was also briefly linked to New Giants star Odell Beckham Jr., who jus happened to get off to the slowest start of his NFL career.

 Older sister Kim Kardashian was also once married to NBA veteran Kris Humphries for all of 72 days and current husband Kanye West was recently hospitalized after suffering what’s been described as a “psychotic meltdown.”